 What is required regarding maintenance for each compressor you are looking at?
-What are the mean times between maintenance functions; what are the cost of the various consumables each compressor may require, for regular and long term maintenance?
+What are the mean times between maintenance functions; what are the costs of the various consumables each compressor may require, for regular and long-term maintenance?

 Compressor Life Expectancy

 How long will this particular model last when used for normal operating periods.